programmfabrik/easydb-documentation/content/releases/5.61/index.en.md

 * XML mapping may set additional XML attributes, used in Typo3 plugin
 * Format of `date_range` aggregations limited, no arbitrary values possible anymore
-* The container-base got raised from stretch to buster, thus the kernel dependencies changed.
+* The container base got raised from stretch to buster, thus the kernel dependencies changed.
 Kernel 3.17 is now a minimum requirement.

 *Fixed*